 5. The bed to yourself

-With no snoring husband sprawled next to you taking up all the room and the airwaves, single mums get to spread out in bed and get a good night’s sleep all to themselves.
-There’s also plenty of space for the little ones in the morning for some cosy cuddles with mummy!
+With no snoring partner sprawled next to you taking up all the room and the airwaves, single mums get to spread out in bed and get a good night’s sleep all to themselves.
+There’s also plenty of space for the little ones in the morning for some cosy cuddles with Mummy!

 6. No judgement